ganeshmohane/Uber-Traffic-Analysis-in-Bengaluru---POWER-BI/README.md

 - [Contact](#contact)

 ## Introduction
-This project was completed during my internship with the YBI Foundation.
+This project was completed during my internship with the TCR Innovation.
 The objective was to analyze Uber traffic data in Bengaluru using Power BI to create an informative and visually appealing dashboard.

 ## Project Overview
 In this project, I utilized raw data from Bengaluru city.
 The data was transformed to ensure accuracy and relevance, enabling me to generate a comprehensive report on various Uber traffic trends in the city.